nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 Moreover, we implemented measures to prevent buffering when quality adaptations occur in streams ingested via WebRTC, ensuring smoother streaming experiences.
 Additionally we improved the detection of iOS desktop mode and application of background suspension, ensuring consistent behavior across browsers and modes on iOS devices.
 Also we addressed a bug where stream switching failed while in a paused state with `keepConnection` and `forcePlay` options enabled, improving overall functionality and stability.
-We added a fix regarding the unintended fallback behavior in latency control mode `fastadaptive` to `balancedadaptive` for Safari versions 17.4 and above on MacOS Sonoma.
+We added a fix regarding the unintended fallback behavior in latency control mode `fastadaptive` to `balancedadaptive` htmlFor Safari versions 17.4 and above on MacOS Sonoma.
 The fallback was introduced in version 4.23.1.
-As a last point we enabled H5Live-HLS fallbacks when access to ManagedMediaSource API is denied for locally loaded webpages in iOS WKWebView.
+As a last point we enabled H5Live-HLS fallbacks when access to ManagedMediaSource API is denied htmlFor locally loaded webpages in iOS WKWebView.

 ### **Changelog**

 ### Improved

-- utilizing new lean response option for configuration via bintu API for a faster response
+- utilizing new lean response option htmlFor configuration via bintu API htmlFor a faster response
 - faster latency recovery of playback via desktop when returning from hidden to visible state
 - prevent buffering in case of quality adaptions in streams ingested via webrtc
 - iOS desktop mode detection and application of background suspension to ensure consisent behaviour across browsers and modes on iOS
-- use H5Live-HLS fallback in case of a denied access to the ManagedMediaSource API for locally loaded webpages in iOS WKWebView
+- use H5Live-HLS fallback in case of a denied access to the ManagedMediaSource API htmlFor locally loaded webpages in iOS WKWebView

 ### Fixed

 - stream switch failing in paused state with `keepConnection` and `forcePlay` options enabled
-- remove unintended fallback for latency control mode `fastadaptive` to `balancedadaptive` for Safari 17.4+ on MacOS Sonoma (introduced in 4.23.1)
+- remove unintended fallback htmlFor latency control mode `fastadaptive` to `balancedadaptive` htmlFor Safari 17.4+ on MacOS Sonoma (introduced in 4.23.1)

 ## Please find more about the **latency control modes** feature in our [documentation](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_latency_control_modes/)